Kozea/Radicale/DOCUMENTATION.md

 Note: check used filesystem mtime precision before enabling

+Note: conversion is done on access, bulk conversion can be done offline using storage verification option `radicale --verify-storage`

 ##### folder_umask

 Use configured umask for folder creation (not applicable for OS Windows)